 From: Robert Griesemer

-+The built-in functions append
++The built-in functions append and copy assist in

 +common slice operations.